janmartenjongerius/janmartenjongerius.github.io/tools/preacher.md

 During my 100th attempt to start a developer blog, I looked around for a good solution to set up a nice and clean personal site, without having to think about maintenance.
-Given that being a developer is my day job, on my spare time I do not intend to maintain some elaborate hosting setup that requires my constant attention, in this world filled with security risks.
+Given that being a developer is my day job, in my spare time I do not intend to maintain some elaborate hosting setup that requires my constant attention, in this world filled with security risks.